BatuKaya8/ChatBot/README.md

-This project was created by SEBİL.
+# "Turkcell Asistan" Chatbot Project

+## Overview
-We made this project to develop the Turkcell assistant, and the project does not have any interface; it is just a code sample, and it still needs to be developed.
+This project aims to develop the Turkcell Assistant using RASA.
+It was created by SeBil to enhance the functionality and intelligence of the Turkcell Assistant.
+Please note that this project is currently in the development phase and does not have a graphical interface; it is solely a code sample that requires further UI development.

-We used the RASA library in this project and aimed to contribute to the Turkcell assistant by using AI and machine learning.
+## Installation
+1. Clone the repository to your local machine: